imsb-uke/xenium-cgn/notebooks/05_cell_type_annotation/README.md

 1. `classify_finer_immune.ipynb`
 2. `add_dapi_level1.ipynb`

-In the working directly, the .h5ad object will be saved at `xenium_outs/merged_processed_classified.h5ad`.
+The input file required here is `data/xenium_outs/merged_processed_cleaned.h5ad` at the root of this repository.
+The output is .h5ad object which will be saved at `data/xenium_outs/merged_processed_classified.h5ad`.